akeneo/pim-api-docs/content/concepts/products.md

 The **Product** is the central resource of our PIM and, when you think about it, it makes perfect sense since what we are doing is Product Management. :wink:

 In the sections below, you will find all the different flavors of products you can find in the PIM.
 Each section below contains an explanation of the concept behind these resources.
-You will find out more about their usage in the PIM and their JSON format in order for them to interact with the API.
+You will find out more about their usage in the PIM and their JSON format in order for them to interact with the REST API.

 ## Product
 ::: availability versions=1.7,2.x,3.x,4.0,Serenity editions=CE,EE